xqsit94/laravel-coding-guidelines/docs/ioc-container.md

----
-layout: default
-title: Use IoC Container for Long Term Projects
-nav_order: 12
----

-## Use IoC container or facades instead of new Class.
+# Use IoC container for long term projects

 new Class syntax creates tight coupling between classes and complicates testing.
 Use IoC container or facades instead.